-Let’s talk about the SFDC Lead Source, Lead Source Detail, and Campaign Source fields.
+Let’s talk about the Salesforce Lead Source, Lead Source Detail, and Campaign Source fields.
 There’s a lot of confusion out there as to what these things actually mean, and where you should be using them.

-Lead Source is (maybe not so obviously?) the Channel through which I acquired/sourced this Contact.
+Salesforce Lead Source is (maybe not so obviously?) the Channel through which I acquired/sourced this Contact.
 In other words, how did they get into my database in the beginning?
 That’s what the Lead Source is, and it should never change.

 This definition aligns very nicely with the initial